soxueren/atsd/api/sql/examples/limit.md

   LIMIT 1, 3
 ```

-Using `OFFSET` clause produces the same result:
+Using the `OFFSET` clause produces the same result:

 ```sql
 SELECT * FROM mpstat.cpu_busy